evmos/evmos/docs/users/basics/gas.md

 Since gas is priced per-byte, the same interaction is more gas-intensive with larger parameter values than smaller (unlike Ethereum's `uint256` values, Cosmos SDK numericals are represented using [Big.Int](https://pkg.go.dev/math/big#Int) types, which are dynamically sized).

-More information regarding gas in Cosmos SDK can be found [here](https://docs.cosmos.network/main/basics/gas-fees.html).
+More information regarding gas as part of the Cosmos SDK can be found [here](https://docs.cosmos.network/main/basics/gas-fees.html).

 ### Matching EVM Gas consumption